krinosec/IP-FinderWidget/README.md

 ### To Complete This README:
 1. **Add a Screenshot**:
-   - Take a screenshot of your widget in action
+   - Take a screenshot of widget in action
    - Name it `screenshot.png`
-   - Upload it to your repo
+   - Upload it to repo
    - Replace the placeholder image URL with `./screenshot.png`

 2. **Optional Additions**: